 Targeted actions are proposed to increase the energy efficiency of freight distribution in historic urban areas.

-We are inviting historic towns who are interested in the project to join a special group of non partner cities.
+We are inviting historic towns who are interested in the project to contribute.
 An initial step is to complete the survey questionnaire linked below and return to us.

 Survey Questionnaire.
 Read more...

 Visit www.enclose.eu for project details and updates and for the latest project newsletter click here

 PERHT –this project comes under the LIFE +